scottr131/docs/README.md

 ## Kubernetes on Slackware

 Sometimes the workload calls for a different type of cluster.
 While I consider this project in-progress, it works.
-I documented the process of building the Kubernetes dependencies of components on Slackware, and then using those packages to create a vanilla K8s cluster.
+I documented the process of building the Kubernetes dependencies of components on Slackware and then using those packages to create a vanilla K8s cluster.

 Building Kubernetes (last tested with 1.34.1) [Building Kubernetes on Slackware](https://github.com/scottr131/docs/blob/main/kubernetes-on-slackware/building-kubernetes-on-slackware.md)